 - The Board establishes the vision and strategic objectives of the Group and is entrusted with the responsibility in leading and directing the Group toward achieving its strategic goals and realising long-term shareholders' value.
-The Group's business strategic directions are also reflected in the respective key operating companies' ("KOCs") Corporate Performance Scorecard ("CPS") which are reviewed half-yearly.
-The Board retains full and effective control of the Group's strategic plans, overseeing the conduct of the Group's businesses, setting policies, implementing, reviewing and maintaining an appropriate system of risk, control and compliance management and ensuring the adequacy and integrity of the Group's risk appetite, reviewing and approving material transactions, related party transactions, capital financing and succession planning, and overseeing the implementation of stakeholder communication. - The Board delegates to the Managing Director ("MD"), the authority and powers of executive management of the Company and its businesses within levels of authority specified from time to time.
+The Group's business strategic directions are also reflected in the respective operating companies' ("OCs") Corporate Performance Scorecard ("CPS") which are reviewed half-yearly.
+The Board retains full and effective control of the Group's strategic plans, overseeing the conduct of the Group's businesses, setting policies, implementing, reviewing and maintaining an appropriate system of risk, control and compliance management and ensuring the adequacy and integrity of the Group's system of internal control.
+The Board is also responsible for ensuring financial integrity, setting the Group's risk appetite, reviewing and approving material transactions, related party transactions, capital financing and succession planning, and overseeing the implementation of stakeholder communication. - The Board delegates to the Managing Director ("MD"), the authority and powers of executive management of the Company and its businesses within levels of authority specified from time to time.
 The MD may delegate aspects of his authority and powers but remains accountable to the Board for the Company's performance is required to report regularly to the Board on the progress being made by the Company's business units and operations.
 Delegation of responsibilities and accountability by the MD further down the structure of the Group is communicated and formalised via respective operational structure and organisational chart as well as the authority matrix. - Board Committees which are guided by respective Terms of Reference were set up to fulfil certain responsibilities delegated by the Board.
 These Committees assist the Board in promoting governance and accountability as well as overseeing internal controls, Board effectiveness, and nomination and remuneration of Directors and key positions: - Audit Committee - Nomination Committee - Remuneration Committee - The Management of each operating company is responsible and accountable to the Senior Management, MD, and the Board for implementing the frameworks, policies and procedures on risk and internal control as approved or directed by the Board.